keurfonluu/toughio/doc/source/guide/input.rst

 *******

 Outputs can be generated at specific time steps in ``"times"`` (block TIMES) defined as a list where each value corresponds to a time step at which an output is desired.
 Time-dependent outputs at specific element, connection or generator can be requested in ``"element_history"``, ``"connection_history"`` and ``"generator_history"`` as a list where each value is the label associated to the desired elements/connections.
+For TOUGH3 v1.1 and above, ``"rock_history"`` can be used to generate rock to rock flow data.

 Hysteresis options